israel-dryer/ttkbootstrap/docs/_build/html/_sources/reference.rst.txt

 .. code-block:: python

-    # instantiate the style with default theme *lumen*
+    # instantiate the style with default theme *flatly*
     style = Style()

     # instantiate the style with another theme